Quadrifolium/OriginalPlanOnWeibo/_posts/WeChat/2018-01-14-WeChat-Original-Plan.md

 1. On Monday, *Music Club Jottings* E22 released on Bilibili, with the wishes of Yi An boys on the sky lanterns recorded.
 2. On Wednesday, *Yi An Good Night* E09 released on Hongdou Live.
 3. On Thursday, new article published on Original Plan WeChat account.
-4. On Friday, *Yi An Music Club* manga released on Sina Weibo.
+4. On Friday, *Yi An Music Club* manga to release on Sina Weibo.

 ![Image](https://mmbiz.qpic.cn/mmbiz_jpg/XOMVurd7hjSevl6WST1WfXBnf0dcH3qT0Q33ab6rvZwK0xTzhvSAia8ibtbsq0EkYnia8cDBz3hv9z9vEQHocghFQ/)